NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 ## Input Output Reference Documentation ##

 ## Input Description ##
+No transition required.
+One new object, and some minor field changes in existing objects.

 ### Modified: ZoneHVAC:EquipmentConnections ###
 * Change the current `Zone Return Air Node Name` to `Zone Return Air Node or NodeList Name`.